MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Lync/LyncServer/lync-server-2013-device-report.md

 ## <a name="metrics"></a>Métricas

-A tabela a seguir lista a informação apresentada no Relatório de Dispositivos.
+A tabela a seguir lista a informação oferecida no Relatório do Dispositivo.

-### <a name="device-report-metrics"></a>Métricas do Relatório de Dispositivos
+### <a name="device-report-metrics"></a>Métricas do Relatório do Dispositivo

 <table>
 <colgroup>